Brandi Britton: Career

 Britton enrolled at Oregon State University when she was 19.
 She married, and had two children, a son and a daughter, in 1985 and 1987.
 Johnson interviewed Sheila Cordray, one of Britton's professors, who said Britton was one of the most brilliant students of her entire academic career.

 While at Oregon State, Britton volunteered at a battered women's shelter, and helped organize a late-night ride program, for women's safety.

 She earned her PhD at the University of California at San Francisco in 1993.
 She took a job on the faculty, at the University of Maryland, Baltimore County in the mid-1990s.
-According to Johnson, at first she was widely admired.
-She brought a $1.5 million research grant from the National Institute of Health to the university.
-But her last years at the university were filled with acrimony.
-There were lawsuits, and she ended up resigning.
+According to Johnson, at first she was widely admired — even bringing a $1.5 million research grant from the National Institute of Health to the university — but her last years at the university were filled with acrimony; there were lawsuits, and she ended up resigning.